thirtytwobits/nanaimo/CONTRIBUTING.rst

     This is documentation for contributors developing nanaimo.
 If you are a user of this software you can ignore everything here.

-    - To ask questions about nanaimo or UAVCAN in general please see the `UAVCAN forum`_.
-    - See the `UAVCAN website`_ for documentation on the UAVCAN protocol.

 ************************************************
 Tools
 ************************************************